FAB Parish - Holy Trinity & St Oswald with St Saviour

 Your wedding day, in a place that matters

-There’s something special about being married in a parish church — a sense of history, of community, and of something bigger than the day itself.
-Holy Trinity in Finningley is a stunning historic church; St Saviour’s in Auckley is a warm and intimate setting.
+There’s something special about being married in a parish church - a sense of history, of community, and of something bigger than the day itself.
+Holy Trinity & St Oswald's in Finningley is a stunning historic church; St Saviour’s in Auckley is a warm and intimate setting.
 Either makes a beautiful start to married life.

-We’d love to chat about your day — the music, the readings, the practicalities, the meaning, and of course the legal stuff.
+We’d love to chat about your day - the music, the readings, the practicalities, the meaning, and of course the legal aspect.
 One of our ministers will walk you through everything, from your first enquiry to the moment you walk back down the aisle as a married couple.

 A fountain pen resting on the marriage register, ready for signing